-A drop shipping business sounds like an enticing prospect and it sure can be.
-There are many ecommerce businesses on platforms such as Shopify and Magento that are actually drop shippers.
-For those still asking, what on earth is drop shipping?
-Simply put, a drop shipper is a retailer who transfers orders to a manufacturer or wholesaler from a customer via their own retail store.
+A dropshipping business sounds like an enticing prospect and it sure can be.
+There are many ecommerce businesses on platforms such as Shopify and Magento that are actually dropshippers.
+For those wondering what dropshipping is, simply put, a dropshipper is a retailer who transfers orders to a manufacturer or wholesaler from a customer, via their own retail store.

 There are quite a few people in the ecommerce industry who would like to think they can put their feet up on a tropical beach, sip on that sangria and at a click of a button process their overly delighted and loyal customer’s orders.
 Rinse and repeat, cash in the bank.

-While this is not out of the realm of possibility it’s important to consider that not holding your drop shipping products, what happens if:
+While this is not out of the realm of possibility it’s important to consider that as you're not holding your dropshipping products, it's worth considering the following:

 - A customer places an order for several items that you have to order from multiple suppliers.
 Do you add on the postage and packing from each wholesaler or manufacturer?
 This could be costly for the customer and put them off.